baltermia/blazor-camera-streamer/README.md

   - Get the currently streamed frame

  The library works only with video-devices, there's no support for audio devices (at least for now)

+ 💡 Want a new feature to be implemented, or you found/have any issues?
+Create a [new Issue](https://github.com/baltermia/blazor-cookies/issues/new/choose).

 ## Examples
 Implementations of the library can be found in the following projects: